rust-stuco/lectures/week3/slides.md

 }
 ```

-* Same ownership rules as before, we take in `self` and consume it
+* We take in `self` and "consume" it—the caller loses ownership.

 <!--
 There are cases where you might want this,